Agricultural Business Bachelor's Degree

 The UIU Advantage

 Trying to decide between a career in agriculture and business?
 Why not have both?
-Ag Business graduates are in high demand by a variety of businesses, both big and small.
-The knowledge, skills, and hands-on experiences you learn from helpful instructors with real-world expertise are your first step to a successful, versatile and fulfilling career.
+A degree in agribusiness can give you an edge in the job market.
+The knowledge, skills, and hands-on experiences you learn from helpful instructors with real-world expertise will prepare you for roles at a variety of businesses, big and small.

 Why Agricultural Business at UIU?

 UIU is one of only a few small, private four-year agribusiness programs in Iowa.
 Graduates from the agribusiness management program at UIU are uniquely positioned to enter the workforce straight out of college.
 In fact, most students who complete the program are employed before or shortly after graduation.